GetPageSpeed/nginx-extras-docs/docs/modules/ipscrub.md

 ---

 title: "IP address anonymizer module for NGINX"
 description: "RPM package nginx-module-ipscrub.
 This is an IP address anonymizer for NGINX log files.
 It's an nginx module that generates an IP-based hash.
-You can use this hash to link requests from the same source, without identifying your users by IP address. "
+You can use this hash to link requests from the same source, without identifying your users by IP address."

 ---